How Generative AI & ChatGPT Impact Healthcare Industry

 Medical Robots

-ChatGPT and Generative AI have been used in programming medical robots, including surgical robots, for a number of years to perform a range of tasks such as surgery, patient monitoring, and drug delivery.
+ChatGPT and Generative AI have been used in programming medical robots, including surgical robots, for several years to perform a range of tasks such as surgery, patient monitoring, and drug delivery.

 These advanced algorithms, including ChatGPT, can analyze data from sensors and other sources, enabling the robots to make informed decisions and adapt to changing conditions.

-In fact, a team of researchers from MIT, Boston Dynamics, and Brigham and Women’s Hospital has developed a medical robot that, with the assistance of ChatGPT and Generative AI, can remotely measure a patient’s vital signs to prevent doctors from being exposed to potentially harmful viruses and illnesses.
+A team of researchers from MIT, Boston Dynamics, and Brigham and Women’s Hospital has developed a medical robot that, with the assistance of ChatGPT and Generative AI, can remotely measure a patient’s vital signs to prevent doctors from being exposed to potentially harmful viruses and illnesses.

 Accelerated Clinical Trials